 Overall, the training experience afforded by the Flexible Training Award provided me with the tools I needed to progress my PhD both tangibly; allowing me to obtain an elusive product, and educationally; by increasing my research capacity for future work.

 The Flexible Training Award allowed me to undertake a Prince 2 Project Management Course.
-This was a fantastic opportunity to gain employability skills and qualifications byond that normally provided during a life-science PhD.
+This was a fantastic opportunity to gain employability skills and qualifications beyond that normally provided during a life-science PhD.

 The course provided me with the skills and understanding of the Prince2 principles, themes and procedures that need to be applied to run a successful project as a project manager, as well as the necessary Prince2 qualifications that are sought after by companies looking to employ project managers.